supersnowy/KIRA-Kira-Management-Tool/README.md

 sekaid keys add val2 --keyring-backend=test --home=$SEKAID_HOME
 ```

 Next, the following command whitelists `PermCreateSetPermissionsProposal` (defined as `4`) permission of the `validator`.
-This permission should be whitelisted to create a proposal.
+This permission should be whitelisted to create a proposal. (please replace the chain-id with your chain id)

 ```
 sekaid tx customgov permission whitelist-permission --from validator --keyring-backend=test --permission=4 --addr=$(sekaid keys show -a validator --keyring-backend=test --home=$SEKAID_HOME) --chain-id=testing --fees=100ukex --home=$SEKAID_HOME --yes